Victorians have helped name the Metro Tunnel’s 5 new stations: Arden, Parkville, State Library, Town Hall, and Anzac.

 We are continuing to work with the City of Stonnington, the Department and other South Yarra stakeholders as we build this transformational project for Melbourne.

 Upgrades to South Kensington Station are not within the scope of the Metro Tunnel project.

 However, improvements to the station will be considered as part of ongoing upgrades across the network over the coming decade.

 The Metro Tunnel will connect the Sunbury and Cranbourne/Pakenham lines for the first time, creating a new end-to-end line through the city.
-While the new twin tunnels won't connect to South Kensington Station, the Werribee line will benefit from the additional capacity and reliability, which the project creates.
+While the new twin tunnels won't connect to South Kensington Station, the Werribee Line will benefit from the additional capacity and reliability created by the project.